 Soak Your Nails

 Soaking your nails in warm water helps loosen up the stickiness of the adhesive.
 You can further improve that by adding soap to the water.
 Just make sure you properly soak them and don’t rush.
+(This can be a frustration for those who want to get their press on nails wet!)

 Make sure that the water stays warm while you’re soaking your nails.
 The longer you soak, the better.